-Being in a car wreck can be rattling.
-Emotions are running high, panic sets in, there may be injuries, and your car is likely messed up.
+Emotions are running high in a car wreck, panic sets in, there may be injuries, and your car is likely messed up.
 And that’s exactly when people say lots of things they shouldn’t.
 If there is another driver involved in the accident, you’ll obviously have to speak to them and exchange important info.
 Plus, you’ll probably need to talk to the police and your insurance company in short order.
 But what you say in those moments post-crash, can (and likely will) be held against you.
 So, it’s important to choose your words carefully.

 What You Should Say After a Car Wreck

 To begin with, we don’t want to scare you into thinking you shouldn’t speak at all after an accident.
 You absolutely need to communicate.

 One thing you should definitely say after a car wreck is that you’re calling 911.
 Ask if anyone needs medical attention right away.
 Call even if the damage looks minor or you don’t think there are injuries.
 Further damages might show over time, so it’s important to get a traffic collision report to document those changes.